Dixie (song): Lyrics

 Soldiers on both sides wrote endless parody versions of the song.
 Often these discussed the banalities of camp life: "Pork and cabbage in the pot, / It goes in cold and comes out hot," or, "Vinegar put right on red beet, / It makes them always fit to eat."
 Others were more nonsensical: "Way down South in the fields of cotton, / Vinegar shoes and paper stockings."

-Aside from its being rendered in standard English, the chorus was the only section not regularly altered, even for parodies.
-The first verse and chorus, in non-dialect form, are the best-known portions of the song today: